bgkillas/kalc/README.md

 config file is stored in ```~/.config/kalc.config``` example in repo

-you can set permanent variables and functions in the file ```~/.config/kalc.vars``` example in repo, also contains more advanced example usage
+you can set permanent variables and functions in the file ```~/.config/kalc.vars``` example in repo, also contains more advanced example usage, suggested not to use entire kalc.vars example on lower end systems as it may cause lag

+config defaults listed in kalc.config

 parsing tries to comply with wolfram alpha

-config defaults listed in kalc.config

 # install instructions